Beast (Marvel Comics): Ultimate Marvel

-In the Ultimate X-Men, Ultimate Henry "Hank" McCoy was born with hands instead of feet, he tried to make a substance that would cure his mutation but instead it only made it worse.
+In the Ultimate X-Men, Beast was born with hand-like feet.
+He tried to make a substance that would cure his mutation but instead it only made it worse.
 With his own parents denouncing him throughout his childhood for his genetic status, he chooses to hide his immense intelligence to avoid further complications.
 Hank becomes a founding member of the Ultimate X-Men taking the codename Beast.
-He also takes on the role of the team's elite engineer, frequently upgrading the X-Men's Blackbird X-Jet and Danger Room sequences.
+He also takes on the role of the team's elite engineer, frequently upgrading the X-Men's Blackbird X-Jet and Danger Room.